 The government's alleged policy of blocking politically-motivated websites and newspapers

 could be cutting the bad with the good, said Dr Fariz.

 Dr Fariz claimed that although blacklisting pornographic content could be justified from a moral standpoint, there was a fine line when censoring other subjects.

 advocates of total freedom [ ...BUT... not for porn] .
 In many cases, websites may be blocked for good or bad reasons - we are not here to judge.
-Unfortunately, what tends to be
+Unfortunately, what tends to be happening more

 frequently is that in the name of combating the evil we seem to be killing a lot of the good.
-We have called, and we still call, for people to understand that the veering principles of blocking specific sites can be abused and has
+We have called, and we still call, for people to understand that the veering principles of blocking specific sites can be abused and has been abused -

 New Zealand has quietly been working on its internet filter, due for launch by the end of next month.

-Furthermore, the system will be overseen by an Independent Reference Group, nominated by the DIA, made up of representatives from enforcement agencies, the Office of Film and Literature Classification, child welfare groups, ISPs and internet
+will be overseen by an Independent Reference Group, nominated by the DIA, made up of representatives from enforcement agencies, the Office of Film and Literature Classification, child welfare groups, ISPs and internet users.

 Censorship of homosexuality on New Zealand pay TV channels set to continue for some time yet despite a number of gay people objecting to a man-on-man kiss being blurred on the E! channel.

 Viewers expressed their concern to GayNZ.com after Sky TV's